-With the internet making it easier to track handicapper picks, it’s become a bit more challenging those “experts” to fudge the numbers.
+With the internet making it easier to track handicapper picks, it’s become more challenging for those “experts” to fudge the numbers.
 However, the most common way this is done nowadays is to frame their stats – or track record – to paint the rosiest picture possible.
-Let’s say it’s January and there are multiple sports going.
+Let’s say it’s January, and multiple sports are going.
 If a handicapper is on a 10-game winning streak in all sports, that’ll be part of the sales pitch.
 However, let’s say he’s lost four straight in hockey but has won five in a row in college basketball.
 You’re less likely to hear about the cold streak in hockey but you’ll be sure to see the college basketball hot streak in the sales pitch.

-Or let’s say his “regular picks” are struggling but he puts out a Pick Of The Month – or whatever other unique label he wants to give it (5-Star picks, Game Of The Week, Run Line Specials) – he’ll be sure to tell you that he’s hit nine of his last 10 Pick Of The Month games while hiding the overall record.
-And sites will usually have hordes of cappers available to you, so they’ll always have someone who is hot at any given moment.
+Or let’s say his “regular picks” are struggling, but he puts out a Pick Of The Month – or whatever other unique labels he wants to give it (5-Star picks, Game Of The Week, Run Line Specials) – he’ll be sure to tell you that he’s hit nine of his last 10 Pick Of The Month games while hiding the overall record.
+And sites will usually have hordes of cappers available to you, so they’ll always have someone hot at any given moment.

 One thing that’s often forgotten with handicappers and touts is the costs involved.
 Let’s face it: it’s not cheap.
-When you’re betting on sports, a profitable year in football might be hitting 55% of your picks and a very good year for a sharp might be 58% or 59%.
+When you’re betting on sports, a profitable year in football might be hitting 55% of your picks, and an excellent year for a sharp might be 58% or 59%.
 So let’s say in a perfect world, you buy a year-long NFL package and follow every pick to the tee.
-A full season package could cost you in the neighborhood of $800-$1000, so if you’re a $100 player, that could swing you from a profitable season to a losing season.
+A full-season package could cost you in the neighborhood of $800-$1000, so if you’re a $100 player, that could swing you from a profitable season to a losing season.
 Even if you’re a $500 player, that’s a significant amount of profit you’re losing.
 And remember, we’re assuming that these guys win.
-If they have a losing season and you bought their picks, then you’re really down in the dumps.
+If they have a losing season and you bought their picks, then you’re down in the dumps.

 Getting The Right Price

-So let’s say you’ve done your research, you’ve checked references and monitored track records.
+So let’s say you’ve done your research, you’ve checked references, and monitored track records.
 You’ve finally found a smart handicapper that is legitimately successful.
 Here’s the problem: they’ll always get a better number than you.
-Any pro who is actually that good at betting on sports is going to get a better number than you when you lay your bets, which means that you’re going to be at a disadvantage.
+Any pro who is actually that good at betting on sports will get a better number than you when you lay your bets, which means that you’re going to be at a disadvantage.